-Adrian Țofei was born in Rădăuți, Romania, on July 20, 1987.
-He was encouraged by his mother, Dorina Țofei, to watch movies from an early age and later, in adolescence, started spending hours each day researching film history as a hobby.
-He also took acting lessons, performed in high school plays and in 2007 went on to study Ion Cojar‘s acting method at the Lower Danube University of Galați, then continued in 2010 with a master’s degree in acting at the Spiru Haret University of Bucharest.
-During 2008-2012, Adrian also directed, produced, wrote and performed in various plays, most notably the one-man-show The Monster, which went to numerous theatre festivals.
+Adrian Țofei was born on July 20, 1987 in Rădăuți, Romania.
+His mother, Dorina Țofei, supported him watching movies from an early age, and later, in adolescence, Adrian started spending hours each day researching film history as a hobby.
+He also took acting lessons, performed in high school plays and in 2007 went on to study Ion Cojar‘s acting method at Lower Danube University of Galați, then continued in 2010 with a master’s degree in acting at Spiru Haret University of Bucharest.
+During 2008-2012, Adrian also directed, produced, wrote and performed in various plays, most notably The Monster, a one-man-show which was selected to numerous theatre festivals.